- Solicitors For Business

 We produced a guide with advice on how you can make a successful transition back to work - take a look at the guide here.

-Types of Work Accommodations for People with a Brain Injury
+What Adjustments can be Made at Work for People with a Brain Injury?

-Changes to help accommodate a return to work differ depending on the severity of your brain injury.
-Here are some examples of the accommodations that can be made to make your return to work as effective as possible:
+Changes to help accommodate a return to work vary depending on the severity of your brain injury.
+Here are some examples of the adjustments that can be made to make your return to work as effective as possible:

 For improving concentration